 Cranberry can be purchased as raw or dried berries, encapsulated dried berries, encapsulated extract, pure, concentrated juice or in powder form.
 The concentrated unsweetened, pure juice is the best way to consume cranberry for its medicinal qualities.
 The juice is very tart but be sure to only dilute the juice with water, not other fruit juices to avoid adding extra sugar.

 Encapsulated cranberry ranges in strength and quality.
 Purchase a product that gives an equivalent value of raw cranberries or concentrated cranberry juice.
 Combination products for urinary tract infections may contain cranberry.
-The dose of unsweetened juice recommended is generally 300ml daily (diluted as desired with water), and the dose for tablets is 400mg three times a day for at least a month.
-In children, the dose of concentrated juice is 15ml per kg of body weight (diluted as desired with water).
+Traditional sources commonly recommend 300ml of unsweetened cranberry juice daily.
+You can dilute the juice with water as desired.
+Some sources recommend 400mg of cranberry tablets three times daily for at least one month.
+Children's dosing requires professional guidance because appropriate amounts depend on age, weight, and health status.